A unified analysis of a class of proximal bundle methods for solving hybrid convex composite optimization problems: The GPB Framework

 where $T_{\bar \varepsilon}$ is as in \eqref{def:T} obtains a $\bar \varepsilon$-solution of the above instance in a number of iterations bounded (up to a logarithmic term) by \eqref{eq:bound-bar}. \end{corollary}

-\begin{proof} Observe that any variant of the $\tau$-free GPB subclass can be viewed as instance of GPB with input $\tau=\bar \tau$ and $\mu =\bar \mu$ since it does not depend on neither $\tau$ nor $\mu$.
-Hence, it follows from \eqref{eq:bound-bar} and Theorem \ref{thm:bound-cvx} with $(L_f,M_f,\mu)$ replaced by $(\bar L_f, \bar M_f,\bar \mu)$ that the conclusion of the corollary holds. \end{proof}
+\begin{proof} Observe that any variant of the $\tau$-free GPB subclass can be viewed as an instance of GPB with input $\tau$ satisfying the equality in \eqref{rel:tau1} since it does not depend on $\tau$.
+Hence, it follows from \eqref{eq:bound-bar} and Theorem \ref{thm:bound-cvx} with $(L_f,M_f)$ replaced by $(\bar L_f, \bar M_f)$ that the conclusion of the corollary holds. \end{proof}